YaokunLin/ActuaryProgrammer/CLOUD_FUNCTION_README.md

 Cloud Function entrypoints are python functions with a specific signature in a specific file[^1].
 Because of this, we must have a single [main.py](main.py) file for the entire project which has the following responsibilities:
-1. Setup the Django environment so that we can use the ORM.
+1. Set up the Django environment so that we can use the ORM.
 This includes loading of general configuration.
 2. Import and expose entrypoints to Cloud Functions which are defined in their respective app directories.

 This file should only be importing code from elsewhere.
 No functions should be defined here.